Patterson Park (neighborhood), Baltimore: Patterson Park Neighborhood Association

 Founded in 1986 under the name Baltimore-Linwood Neighborhood Association and renamed to Patterson Park Neighborhood Association (PPNA) in 2003, the association is a registered 501(c)(3} non-profit organization.
 Founded to encourage city residents to be involved in community activities, PPNA has 300 active members.
 The PPNA encourages neighborliness and foster resident volunteerism.
 The Association holds a monthly community meeting in a local church basement, and organizes block clean-ups, tree and flower plantings, holiday parties, pot lucks, home tours and block parties.

 Leadership

 PPNA leadership consists of an elected board, one president, four vice presidents, one treasurer, and one secretary.
-The vice presidents each represent one sector of PPNA: North, South, East and West Sectors with the dividing line of the sectors generally being Linwood Avenue and Baltimore Street.
+The vice presidents each represent one sector of PPNA: North, South, East and West Sectors along with the more recently added Patterson Place with the dividing line of the sectors generally being S. Linwood Avenue, E. Baltimore Street, E Fayette, and S. Patterson Park Ave.
 Elections take place every January and every seat is voted on during elections.
 Officeholders must live within Patterson Park borders and be a paying PPNA member.